AriFordsham/GHCWiki/type-functions-status.md

 Unexpected failures:
    Refl2(normal)
-   Simple5a(normal)
-   break001(ghci)
-   break006(ghci)
-   print019(ghci)
-   rw(normal)
+   break003(ghci)
    tc210(normal)
    tc211(normal)
    tcfail046(normal)
    tcfail071(normal)
    tcfail102(normal)
    tcfail128(normal)
-   tcfail145(normal)
-   tcfail153(normal)
-   while(normal)
+   tcfail178(normal)
+   tcfail185(normal)
 ```

 - Class1: VALID.
 (Only marked to fail in head to keep validate happy.)
 - Relf2: VALID.
 Type family BUG.
-- Simple5a: VALID.
+- ~~Simple5a~~: VALID.
 Changed error message for data families, BUT the new error message is cryptic and indicates a much too complicated treatment of data families.
-- break001: INVALID.
+- ~~break001~~: INVALID.
 GHC panic instead of printing error message about ambiguous variable.
-- break006: INVALID.
+- ~~break006~~: INVALID.
 Seems to be the same problem as break001.
-- print019: INVALID.
+- ~~print019~~: INVALID.
 Seems to be the same problem as break001.
-- rw: VALID.
+- ~~rw~~: VALID.
 Changed error message for GADTs.
 Seems to be the same behaviour as in Simple5a.
 - tc210: INVALID (matching `forall a.a -> Int` against \`Int -\> Int fails).
 - tc211: INVALID (tests impredicative types).
 - tcfail046: VALID: Changed error message, BUT the new error message has one more type synonym unfolding, which should be avoided.
 - tcfail071: ??
 Changed error message (has now only one of two parts).
 Unsure whether the lack of the second part signals regress.
 - tcfail102: VALID.
 - tcfail128: VALID.
 Same as tcfail046.
-- tcfail145: VALID.
+- ~~tcfail145~~: VALID.
 Error message got worse.
-- tcfail153: VALID.
+- ~~tcfail153~~: VALID.
 Related to Simple5a in that a match against a rigid type variable gets reported as an equality context that could not be deduced.
 - while: VALID.
 Works if definition of `succeed` gets a type signature `Monad m => a -> m a`.
 The error seems to be due to the new GADT rules about annotations, but the error message is a bit strange; ie, need to be improved.